6100main/6100main.github.io/README.md

-# 6100main.github.io
+# josie-garza.github.io
-this is for awesome new 6100main website!
+this is for the HackRice workshop!